notiontaxi/HTW-Visualization-MultidimaneionalDataVisualization/README.md

 # Visualisation Projects

-This repository contains one of the projects of the course **Visualisation**, which is a part of the study program "International Media and Computung (Master)" at the HTW Berlin.<br>
+This repository contains one of the projects of the course **Visualisation**, which is a part of the study program "International Media Informatics" (Master) at the HTW Berlin.<br>

 ## Contributors